PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 $ cat slurm-*.out
 ```

-You can monitor the progress of the job with `squeue -u $USER`.
+You can monitor the progress of the job with `squeue --me`.
 Once the job completes, view the output with `cat slurm-*.out`.
 Learn more about [MATLAB on the Research Computing clusters](https://researchcomputing.princeton.edu/support/knowledge-base/matlab).

 Here is an [intro](https://www.mathworks.com/help/parallel-computing/run-matlab-functions-on-a-gpu.html) to using MATLAB with GPUs.